-It’s not so difficult as it seems to be if you follow this complete tutorial and executing code I have shared in this tutorial.
+It’s not so difficult as it seems to be if you follow this complete tutorial and executing the code I have shared in this tutorial.

 In Python programming, you can provide the access modifier (public/private) to the class members (variable or function).

-Basically, access modifier is used to define- whether the given to class members should be accessible to outside the class or not.
+Basically, an access modifier is used to define- whether the given to class members should be accessible to outside the class or not.

 In most of the programming, if you mention access modifier as private for any class members, your program cannot access that class member outside of the class.